Linear Regression Calculator

 Calculate your exact age in years, months, days, weeks, hours, and more.

-Discover what era, generation, and century you were born in.
+Discover what era, generation, and century a date falls in.